$ sudo ./learn_linux --hands-on

 Register — BYOL →

-Most teenagers are consumers of technology — they use apps, browse the web, and play games.
+Most people are consumers of technology — they use apps, browse the web, and scroll feeds.
 But they don't understand what's happening underneath.
 Root Access changes that.

 → Ahead in university

 CS students encounter Linux in 2nd or 3rd year and struggle.
-Your child will already be comfortable.
+You'll already be comfortable.

 → Problem-solving mindset